jessebikman/jessebikman_PS1/README.md

 This is the PS1 command that I run in any BASH environment I claim ownership of:

 `export PS1='\n[\d \t]\[\e]0;\w\a\]\[\e[32m\]\u@\H: \[\e[33m\]\w\[\e[0m\]\n\$ '`

+Here's how it looks in my local environment:

+>Last login: Fri Aug  5 20:59:15 on ttys000
+>
+>[Sun Aug 07 16:22:38]jessebikman@Jesses-MacBook.local: ~
+>$

+I'm a big fan of this PS1 because initially, it tells me when I last logged in.
+Then it gives me a nice timestamp, tells me what user is logged in, and what environment I am running code in - be it my local machine, or a remote computing environment.
+I hope you find this useful!